Maine State Route 703: History

-Future extension
+Proposed extension

-The Maine Turnpike Authority has proposed constructing a new toll road, called the Gorham Connector, to connect SR 703 to SR 114 where it intersects with the Gorham Bypass road, for the purpose of relieving chronic traffic congestion on SR 22 and SR 114.
+The Maine Turnpike Authority had proposed constructing a new toll road, called the Gorham Connector, to connect SR 703 to SR 114 where it intersects with the Gorham Bypass road, for the purpose of relieving chronic traffic congestion on SR 22 and SR 114.
 The six mile road would have an interchange at SR 22 and at Running Hill Road in Scarborough, with an estimated toll of $1.50.
 The project is estimated to cost as much as $237 million.
 The Maine Legislature has limited the bond capacity of the MTA for constructing such a road to $150 million, but other Turnpike revenues can go towards such a project.
 The Portland City Council passed a resolution opposing construction of the road, citing climate change; the four communities the route will pass through, Scarborough, South Portland, Westbrook, and Gorham, have all preliminarily approved it.
 The specific route of the road was announced on February 5, 2024.
+The MTA ultimately cancelled plans for the road in the face of increasing opposition from property owners and the communities the road would have passed through, deciding instead to study alternative options for traffic relief.